 Research

-The unit focuses its research on two areas related to innovation in relation to law.
-One area aims to identify and understand, given new offerings and behaviors on the market, what legal innovations have been created.
+The unit focuses its research on two areas related to innovation in the context of law.
+One area aims to identify and understand, in light of new market offerings and behaviors, what legal innovations are being created.

-The other area analyzes the legal framework for innovative objects resulting from digital technologies.
+The other area analyzes the legal framework governing innovative products resulting from digital technologies.

-The team's research forms an important basis for the Master's and University Diploma courses it offers: consumption, distribution and competition, intellectual and digital property, and food.
+The team’s research serves as an important foundation for the courses it offers at the master’s and certificate levels: consumption, distribution, and competition; intellectual property and digital issues; and food.

 Coordinated by the Innovation, Communication, and Market Laboratory